 Mr. Wolf is chair of the firm's Intellectual Property practice group.
 He is also a member of the Litigation practice group and has been lead trial counsel in some of the most significant cases brought by and against global technology companies.
 His professional activities focus on patent, trade secret, licensing, and business tort issues, particularly involving medical and biomedical technologies and computer hardware, software, and networking.
 While much of Mr. Wolf's practice is in federal trial courts throughout the United States, he also has extensive arbitration, appellate, and counseling/diligence experience.

 Mr. Wolf has been recognized as a "key individual" for his achievements in patent litigation in Chambers USA.
 He has been named both a Winning Litigator and Trailblazer by The National Law Journal.
 In 2022, he was named “IP Litigator of the Year” East Coast by Benchmark Litigation.
-He also is top ranked by IAM's Patent Litigation 1000: The World's Leading Patent Litigators, which has noted that he is a "smart guy who knows how to frame the best case," with "tremendous trial skills and a superb ability to think on his feet," and "his cross-examination skills are some of the best."
+He also is top ranked by IAM's Patent Litigation 1000: The World's Leading Patent Litigators, which has noted that he is a "trial supremo"; a "smart guy who knows how to frame the best case," with "tremendous trial skills and a superb ability to think on his feet," and "his cross-examination skills are some of the best."
 Prior to attending the University of Virginia School of Law, Mr. Wolf was World University Debate Champion in 1990.